Ġgantija Temples - Megalithic Temples of Malta

 Seven megalithic temples are found on the islands of Malta and Gozo, each the result of an individual development.
 The two temples of Ggantija on the island of Gozo are notable for their gigantic Bronze Age structures.
 On the island of Malta, the temples of Hagar Qim, Mnajdra and Tarxien are unique architectural masterpieces, given the limited resources available to their builders.
 The Ta'Hagrat and Skorba complexes show how the tradition of temple-building was handed down in Malta.

 The temples are elements of a ceremonial site used in a fertility rite.
-Researchers have found that the numerous figurines and statues found on site are associated with that cult.
+Researchers have found that the numerous figurines and statues found on the site are associated with that cult.
 According to local Gozitan folklore, a giantess who ate nothing but fava beans and honey bore a child from a man of the common people.
 With the child hanging from her shoulder, she built these temples and used them as places of worship.

 The Megalithic Temples of Malta (Maltese: It-Tempji Megalitiċi ta' Malta) are several prehistoric temples, some of which are UNESCO World Heritage Sites, built during three distinct periods approximately between 3600 BC and 2500 BC on the island country of Malta.
 They had been claimed as the oldest free-standing structures on Earth until the discovery of Göbekli Tepe in Turkey.
 Archaeologists believe that these megalithic complexes are the result of local innovations in a process of cultural evolution.
 This led to the building of several temples of the Ġgantija phase (3600–3000 BC), culminating in the large Tarxien temple complex, which remained in use until 2500 BC.
 After this date, the temple-building culture disappeared.